geoserver/geoserver/doc/en/user/source/styling/sld-extensions/rendering-transform.rst

      - **PointStacker** aggregates dense point data into clusters.

-Rendering transformations are invoked within SLD styles by including the special ``<Transformation>`` element.
+Rendering transformations are invoked within SLD styles.
 Parameters may be supplied to control the appearance of the output.
-The final layer rendering is produced by applying the styling rules and symbolizers in the SLD to the transformation output.
+The rendered output for the layer is produced by applying the styling rules and symbolizers in the SLD to the result of transformation.

 Rendering transformations are implemented using the same mechanism as :ref:`wps_processes`.
 They can thus also be executed via the WPS protocol, if required.